Symbolist painting

 Symbolist painting was one of the main artistic manifestations of symbolism, a cultural movement that emerged at the end of the 19th century in France and developed in several European countries.
 The beginning of this current was in poetry, especially thanks to the impact of The Flowers of Evil by Charles Baudelaire (1868), which powerfully influenced a generation of young poets including Paul Verlaine, Stéphane Mallarmé and Arthur Rimbaud.
 The term "symbolism" was coined by Jean Moréas in a literary manifesto published in Le Figaro in 1886.
 The aesthetic premises of Symbolism moved from poetry to other arts, especially painting, sculpture, music and theater.
 The chronology of this style is difficult to establish: the peak is between 1885 and 1905, but already in the 1860s there were works pointing to symbolism, while its culmination can be established at the beginning of the First World War.

-In painting, symbolism was a fantastic and dreamlike style that emerged as a reaction to the naturalism of the realist painting and Impressionist trends, whose objectivity and detailed description of reality were opposed by subjectivity and the depiction of the occult and the irrational, as opposed to representation, evocation, or suggestion.
+In painting, symbolism was a fantastic and dreamlike style that emerged as a reaction to the naturalism of the Realist painting and Impressionist trends, whose objectivity and detailed description of reality were opposed by the Symbolists' subjectivity and the depiction of the occult and the irrational.
 Just as in poetry the rhythm of words served to express a transcendent meaning, in painting they sought ways for color and line to express ideas.
 In this movement, all the arts were related and thus the painting of Redon was often compared to the poetry of Baudelaire or the music of Debussy.